Srirangam

 Srirangam is a neighbourhood in the city of Tiruchirappalli in the Indian state of Tamil Nadu.
-A river island, Srirangam is bounded by the Kaveri River on one side and its distributary Kollidam on the other side.
+Forming a river island, Srirangam is bounded by the Kaveri River to the south and its distributary, Kollidam to the north.
 Considered as the first among the 108 Divya Desams, a group of Vishnu temples, it is famous for the Ranganathaswamy Temple, the largest temple complex in India and the biggest functioning Hindu temple in the world.
 Srirangam is also home to a significant population of adherents of the Sri Vaishnava tradition.

 Etymology

+Old Tamil literature refers to the place as Tiruvarangam or often arangam.
+The place finds a mention in one of the Five Great Epics of Tamil Litrature Cilappatikaram.
+The epic describes Kovalan meeting a Brahmin and asks what brought him to Uraiyur, and the Brahmin Replied "I came to satisfy my heart's desire, to see with my own eyes the glory of Vishnu, whom many worship with prayer as He reposes with Lakshmi in His chest, on the couch of the thousand hooded Serpent, in the temple in island jutting out on the widening waves of the Kaveri, even as the blue clouds repose supine on the slopes of the lofty golden mountain (Meru)."
+There are many other places mentioning Srirangam in Cilappatikaram and also finds mention in Akananuru poem 137.

-Old Tamil literature refers to the place as Tiruvarangam.
-The name owes itself to the legend that once the holy vimana (Sriranga Vimana) of Vishnu, which is believed to have become stranded at this place.
+Srirangam The name owes itself to the legend that once the holy vimana (Sriranga Vimana) of Vishnu, which is believed to have become stranded at this place.
 An isle lying in the midst of the winding branches of a river is called arangam in Tamil.
 Thus, the spot came to be known as Srirangam in Sanskrit ("Shri-Rangam") and Tiruvarangam (Thiru + Arangam = Thiruvarangam) in Tamil.
 "Shri" in Sanskrit and "Thiru" in Tamil are prefixes indicating respect and reverence, i.e. "Holy Rangam".